nystudio107/craft-imageoptimize/README.md

 Craft will then use Imgix for all Asset URLs, including the original image, its thumbnails, and any Asset transforms you create (whether in the AdminCP or via Twig templates).

-To utilize Imgix, you'll need to enter your **Imgix Source Domain**:
+To utilize Imgix, you'll need to enter your **Imgix Source Domain**, and your **Imgix API Key** to allow for auto-purging of changed Assets:

 ![Screenshot](screenshots/image-optimize-imgix-settings.png)